You are hereWhich Grow Light? | Marijuana Grow Light Guide

-Some of the bigger CFL bulbs (especially the ones over 80W) start to produce a lot of heat.
-If you're going to grow a lot of plants, or really big plants, you may want to upgrade to an MH/HPS combo as CFLs are really only suitable for a small grow of 1-3 marijuana plants.
+Some of the bigger CFL bulbs (especially the ones over 80W) start to produce a lot of heat, and are difficult to aim the light at your plants.
+If you're going to grow a lot of plants, or really big plants, you will probably want to upgrade to an MH/HPS combo as CFLs are really only suitable for a small grow of 1-2 marijuana plants.

 Basically, when you're deciding how many lights to get, you want to focus on making sure the plant has 'full coverage' more than you really care about a certain number of lights or watts.